Oracy in the classroom: a teacher's guide

 Oracy Talking Prompts

-Key Principles of Promoting Classroom Dialogue
+What Are the Key Principles for Promoting Classroom Dialogue?

 1. Differences in Home Backgrounds: There might be significant disparities in the experiences of students from disadvantaged backgrounds, including those who receive pupil premium funding, compared to their peers.
 These disparities often stem from differences in home environments, particularly in terms of the amount and quality of dialogue students are exposed to.